- Academic Advising

 - Submitting a purchased term paper, in whole or in part.

-Special procedures are used to address violations of academic integrity.
-The complete Academic Integrity Policy, including the reporting of a charge of academic dishonesty, penalties of academic dishonesty, and the appeal processes, can be located in the Academic Bulletin on page 18.
+The complete Academic Integrity Policy, including the reporting of a charge of academic dishonesty, penalties of academic dishonesty, and the appeal processes, can be located in the Academic Bulletin.

 3. Copyright Infringement Policy